jasonfranklin-stokes/game_of_life/README.md

-# game_of_life
+# game of life

-Just messing about code.
+Just messing about with python code.
-The tests do not work.
-The app does.
+The tests do not work - The app does.